Skip to main content

 2. Create an Azure Storage Account

-5. Create your projects for ACC, Revit, or IFC.
+4. Create your project for ACC, Revit, Navisworks, or IFC.
 You can also merge VIM files from existing projects or VIM files.